Hurricannet/KSP-Configs/README.md

 Im german so you can add Issues in German

 also some Notes may be in a mix out of English-German thing xD

+FOR MOD DEVS:

+1. IF you want me to add some Configs here just send me the standart Config and ill do it
+2. IF YOU DONT WANT THAT YOUR CONFIG IS IN HERE ADD AN ISSUE AND ILL REMOVE IT
+3. NOT EVERY CONFIG IS EDITED!!
+4. I DO NOT PUT ANYTHING IN HERE THAT ISNT AN CONFIG
+5. IF SOMETHING THAT ISNT MENT TO BE AN CONFIG IN HERE ADD AN ISSUE!